oktadev/okta-blog/_source/_posts/2019-04-11-site-security-cloudflare-netlify.md

 author: frederico-hakamine
 by: internal-contributor
 description: "How to improve your website security from a  D to an A+ using Cloudflare and Netlify.
 The best part?
 You don't have to spend a dime!"
-tags: [security, security headers, netlify, cloudflare, hugo]
+tags: [security, security-headers, netlify, cloudflare, hugo]
 tweets:
 - "This post shows you how to optimize your security headers using @Cloudflare and @Netlify.
 Go from D to A+ today with these handy instructions!"
 - "Learn how to improve the security headers of your @GoHugoIO site using @Cloudflare and @Netlify."